-The sitting room was bright and well laid out and was in use by all the residents throughout the day.
-There was also a number of shared bathrooms, a staff office and a nice garden space for residents to use.
+The sitting room was bright and well laid out, and was in use by all the residents throughout the day.
+Residents were observed having their lunch here.
+There was also a number of shared bathrooms, a staff office and a nice garden space for residents to use for recreation.

-Each resident had their own bedroom which was decorated in line with their preferences and wishes, and the inspectors observed the rooms to include family photographs, and memorabilia that was important to each resident.
+Each resident had their own bedroom which was decorated in line with their preferences and wishes, and the inspector observed the rooms to include family photographs, and memorabilia that was important to each resident.